 Also, Dickinson Theodore Roosevelt Regional Airport is just 12 km from the hotel.
 This makes it quite accessible once you land in Dickinson.

 La Quinta by Wyndham Dickinson is another excellent luxury hotel here.
 It also has an indoor swimming pool and a hot tub and is quite accessible.
 In fact, if you are visiting the Dakota Dinosaur Museum, the hotel is a mere 1.6km away.

-If you are looking for a more mid-range option while in Dickinson, the Astoria Extended Stay & Event Center and Heritage Hotel and Suites are both great choices.
+If you are looking for a more mid-range option while in Dickinson, the Heritage Hotel and Suites are both great choices.
 They offer comfortable rooms with all the basic amenities you need for a pleasant stay.

 The Astoria Extended Stay & Event Center is located near the Dickinson Museum Center, while the Heritage Hotel and Suites are conveniently located near the Dakota Dinosaur Museum.